tokenika/eosfactory/steem.md

 Our ultimate goal is this: using a simple command-line interface within a single IDE you'll be able to launch a private testnet and then compile, unit-test and deploy EOS smart-contracts.

-*EOSFactory* works nicely with Visual Studio Code](https://code.visualstudio.com).
+*EOSFactory* works nicely with [Visual Studio Code](https://code.visualstudio.com).
 This will allow you to write EOS smart-contracts, play with them and then perform proper unit-testing, all within one robust IDE.
-In the future we plan to add support for other IDEs, e.g. [Eclipse](https://www.eclipse.org/ide/).

 ### Cross-platform compatibility

 We make sure everything we do is fully compatible with any major operating system, including Windows.
 Thus our toolset will enable you to run an EOS node and interact with it on Windows 10.
-As far as we know no other EOS development solution is able to offer that.
+As far as we know, no other EOS development solution is able to offer that.

 ### Architecture